-Ideally, under the group loaning, the group should take up single activity, but if there is a necessity, the group could also take up multiple activities.
+Ideally, under the group loaning, the group should take up single activity, but if there is a necessity, the group could also take up multiple activities under the group loaning.
 In either case, loan will be sanctioned in the name of the group and the group stands as guarantee to the bank for prompt repayment of loan.
-The group is entitled to subsidy of 50 percent of the project cost subject to per capita subsidy of Rs.
-10,000/- or Rs.
-1.25 lakh, whichever is less.
+The group is entitled to subsidy of 50% of the project cost subject to per capita subsidy of Rs.
+10000/- or Rs.
+1.25 lakhs, whichever is less.